systeminit/si/app/docs/src/reference/asset/function.md

 ### Management function arguments

 Management functions take an `Input` argument.
-This argument is an object which
+This argument is an object that
 contains:

 - `currentView`